 Eating out in Cannes is an absolute delight.

 This is definitely the destination where one should do something special and splash out on a French classic like lobster thermidor.
-Perhaps try the prawns with orange butter, artichoke risotto or monk fish carpaccio at the magnificent Majestic Hotel — under the stewardship of celebrated chef Maryan Grandon.
+Try the prawns with orange butter, artichoke risotto or monk fish carpaccio at the magnificent Majestic Hotel’s La Terrasse du Gray, which is under the stewardship of celebrated chef Maryan Grandon.
 The experience will be worth every penny.